isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 Now that you mention it, I remember going to Melaka with my brother and he was hunting down <i>belacan</i> of a particular colour.

 Toffa  <br>
 Yes, <i>belacan</i> comes in many colours.
 So you have a range from a pale, purplish colour.
 There's pink, there's a dark colour like almost dark brown or a deep purple.
-The colours depend on the composition of the belacan: the ratio of the salt to the raw fish ingredients, or even just the ingredients themselves, whether it's wholly made from <i>udang geragau</i>.
+The colours depend on the composition of the <i>belacan</i>: the ratio of the salt to the raw fish ingredients, or even just the ingredients themselves, whether it's wholly made from <i>udang geragau</i>.

 Jimmy  <br>
 Which is presumably pink, right?
 Because the <i>cincalok</i> is pink.